schuz0r/go-hmacauth/README.md

 Quickstart
 ----------

-Go HMACAuth is designed with the Martini web framework in mind, but it will work perfectly well with a standard `net/http` web application as well.
-With that in mind, we'll be using Martini in the examples that follow.
+Go HMACAuth is designed with the Negroni web library in mind.
+It is a fork of https://github.com/apiguy/go-hmacauth middleware that was designed to work with the Martini framework.

 ### Simple Server Example: